Jonathan-Evey/Project-Manager-Dashboard/README.md

 Main features include currently -

 -   Main landing shows all details on all current projects.
 Details shown are project title, total tasks, priority level, completion data, and a edit and delete button.
+-   User can edit projects by selecting the edit button, and updating the data.
--   Sort projects by how many tasks are on each project.
+-   Sort projects by how many tasks are on each project, project priority or project due date.
 -   User can select each project and it will show an overview of the project (added by the user at the time the project is added), and a list of all taskes for the selected project.
 Taskes are added by the use from the project overwiew page.
 -   User has the option to show tasks as completed with a checkbox, or delete tasks once completed.
+-   Filter Tasks by open/closed status.

 Execution -